Armwrestling Matches in the Cradle of Strongmen

 The man who best represented the strength of French-Canadians was Louis Cyr.
 Recognized by most for close to 20 years as the world’s strongest man, he was a hero among Quebeckers.
 Not only was he the greatest strength competitor of the era, he was also an incredible armwrestler.
 And though he did not often perform armwrestling displays in his strength shows, he always enjoyed partaking in the activity in social situations.
 He never lost.

-In those days, armwrestling matches in Quebec were contested a bit differently than they are contested today.
+Armwrestling matches in Quebec 100+ years ago were contested a bit differently than they are contested today.
 While competing hands were clasped at the thumb (like now), the non-competing hands were typically laid flat on the table.
 Matches were contested sitting down.
 The elbows of the competing arms were set straight across from each other (some tables had grooves for the elbows).
-A straight line was drawn on the table between the two elbows and the objective was usually to pull the opponent’s arm over a certain distance from the line, rather than to pin the opponent’s arm all the way down to the table top.
+A straight line was drawn on the table between the two elbows and the objective was usually to pin the opponent’s arm all the way down to the table top, but occasionally it was simply to pull the opponent’s arm over a certain distance from the line.

 Most matches were not contested through single falls, but usually 2 out of 3, and sometimes 3 out of 5.
 Individual pulls were timed, and if a fall was not recorded within the specified amount of time (usually 15 or 30 seconds), the pull was declared a draw and restarted.
 The process would repeat until a competitor successfully reached the number of pins required to secure a victory.

 A detailed contract would be developed that would include a variety of stipulations.
-In addition to standard details (e.g., date, time, location), competitors also had to agree on the format (2 out of 3, 3 out of 5, etc.), who would officiate, the duration of each round (i.e. pull), the amount of time between rounds, and the distance to which an opponent had to be pulled for a fall to be registered (typically between 12 and 16 inches).
+In addition to standard details (e.g., date, time, location), competitors also had to agree on the format (2 out of 3, 3 out of 5, etc.), who would officiate, the duration of each round (i.e. pull), the amount of time between rounds, and the distance between the elbows (typically between 12 and 16 inches).
 It is clear that armwrestling techniques were already being developed, as some contracts stipulated whether or not the thumb could be capped, and in rare cases, whether the hands would be tied together to prevent them from coming apart.
 And of course, the contract included payment details.
 Usually there would be the matter of the wager (for which the money had to be provided by both sides in advance of the match), and in some cases a share of the gate receipts.
 Many people were willing to pay for the privilege of seeing high profile matches.

-1921 turned out to be a big year for Théophile Massé.
-On January 19th he faced a very strong opponent in Joseph Desjardins, from Hull, Quebec.
-The wager for the match was $500 (close to $7,500 in 2017 dollars).
+One of Massé's toughest matches was with Joseph Desjardins of Hull, Quebec.
+The two pulled on January 19th, for a wager of $500 (close to $7,500 in 2018 dollars).
 It turned out to be one of the most hotly contested matches ever seen in the province.
 The format for the match was 2 out of 3, with each pull lasting a maximum of 25 seconds.
-To get a fall, a competitor had to pull his opponent over 16 inches.
+Elbows were placed 16 inches apart.
 It took six pulls before Mr. Desjardins finally won a fall, and another six pulls before Mr. Massé was able to tie up the match.
 They then continued to pull an additional 35 times (!) without either opponent registering a win before the referee finally declared the match a draw.
 After a couple of hours of pulling, the crowd of 200 spectators was happy to recognize the two men as co-champions.
 However, because Théophile had not lost the match, the title of Canadian Champion did not change hands.

 Based on the sport’s coverage in the local newspapers of the era, it appears armwrestling matches were at their peak in popularity during the 1920s.
 At a few points during this decade, armwrestling matches were being promoted on an almost weekly basis.
 Sometimes the matches were run in conjunction with wrestling and boxing bouts, and sometimes they were run in conjunction with strongman contests.
 But the biggest matches were generally organized as separate events.